LeslieJohnson/Surplus-example/doc/index.md

 Github page.

-`Surplus` adds JSX web views to `S` applications, according to its Github page.
-To me, it looks like a less complex `React` with better functionality.
+`Surplus` adds JSX web views to `S` applications, according to its docs.
+To me, it looks like a less complex `React` with better functionality and can be a first-rate development framework.

 ### S.js